kechenkristin/SecondYearTerm1/ECM2414/review/note/w8l2designPattern3.md

 - features
 Attaches **additional** behavioural responsibilities to an object dynamically.
 Decorators provide a flexible alternative to **subclassing** for **extending** functionality.

-- principles
-	- open to for **extension**, but closed for modification
-	- easy to extend to incorporate new behaviour, but without modify the existing code base

 - example
 	- First design
 	- Second design